 - Two letters of recommendation submitted online*:

-1. Science or math teacher must submit a student evaluation and a letter of recommendation
+1. A science or math teacher must submit a student evaluation and a letter of recommendation

 - Official transcript from your high school counselor

 *Teacher and counselor recommendations: In the application, a student must identify a teacher and counselor who will provide recommendations.
-An email with a link to the MHSPEA recommendation site and password will be sent to the persons listed in the application.
-The recommender will need the password to enter the MHSPEA recommendation site.
+An email with a link to the SPEA recommendation site and password will be sent to the persons listed in the application.
+The recommender will need the password to enter the SPEA recommendation site.